MystScribe/OnlineShop-Django/README.md

-a simple django online shop project
+a simple django online Shop with account making